TOPLLab/GraphRedex/Readme.md

 start or enable the service using `systemctl start arangodb3.service`.

 #### Configuration of ArangoDB
-Once the database is installed it needs to be initialised with an initial database and two users.
+Once the database is installed it needs to be initialized with an initial database and two users.
 Configuration of the database is browser based, the default address is http://127.0.0.1:8529.
 The default password for the `root` user is blank `""`.